 LIFE WITH TUBES

 You will notice your child can hear immediately.
-You will notice your child is more pleasant and likely sleeps better.
+You will notice your child is more pleasant, behavior is improved, and likely sleeps better.

 One thing we noticed was that McKenna didn’t like cold water.
 She didn’t mind her ears being in warm water, but she hated cold water.